Working Breed Guide

 Country of OriginGermany (Bavaria)

-Every shade of Giant Schnauzer coat features a dark facial mask that emphasizes the expression, with lighter coloring on the eyebrows, whiskers, cheeks, chest, legs, and under the tail.
+Every shade of Giant Schnauzer coat features a dark facial mask that stresses expression, with lighter coloring on the eyebrows, whiskers, cheeks, chest, legs, and under the tail.
 The wiry outer coat protects against harsh weather, while the softer undercoat provides insulation.

+The Giant Schnauzer is described as composed, watchful, courageous, easily trained, deeply loyal to family, playful, and commanding when aroused.
+This description holds true in practice.
 The Giant Schnauzer is not a casual companion dog.
-It forms intense bonds with its family, takes its protective role seriously, and requires — and genuinely enjoys — having a job to do.
-Without structure, leadership, and engagement, this breed will create its own activities, often at your expense.
+It forms intense bonds with its family, takes its protective role seriously, and requires and genuinely enjoys having a job to do.

 Key Personality Traits

-• Loyal: Forms deep, lasting bonds with their immediate family
+• Loyal: Forms deep, lasting bonds with immediate family members

-• Intelligent: Quick to learn; top performers in obedience, protection, and agility work
+• Intelligent: Quick to learn and excels in obedience, protection, and agility work

-• Alert: Naturally watchful — an outstanding guardian and watchdog
+• Alert: Naturally watchful and an outstanding guardian and watchdog

 • Confident: Fearless and self-assured, not anxious or reactive